petrkeil/petrkeil.github.io/news/_posts/2026-04-10-paper_out_Gabri.md

 ---
 layout: post
-title: New Science Advances paper out on biodiversity change of European plants.
-Congrats Gabri!
+title: European vegetation is becoming more dense and nutrient rich.
+Congrats Gabri for a new Science Advances paper!
 author: Petr Keil
 ---